nikitavoloboev/data/productivity/flow/no-list.md

 # No list
 A no list is a simple list of things I should not do.

+## Nutrition
-- Don't eat processed sugar
+- No processed sugar (includes sugary carbonated beverages (drink water!))
 	- that includes sugary carbonated beverages (drink water!)
+- No food with extra sugar in it
+- No meat or dairy products (health and [ethical reasons](../life/Compassion.md))